-The Designated Safeguarding Lead (DSL)
+The designated safeguarding lead (DSL)

-Our governing body/board has appointed Jodie Cooper to be the DSL of this Academy and Joanne Hart, Rebecca Brewer, Margo Richens, Michelle Harper to be their deputies.
-We will set out their responsibilities in their job descriptions.
+Our Academy Trust Board has appointed Jodie Cooper to be the DSL of this school and Becky Brewer, Vicky Lees and Margo Richens to be her deputies.
+We will set out their responsibilities in their job description.

-Jodie Cooper will take ultimate responsibility for safeguarding and child protection, and online safety at our setting as the DSL as an appropriate senior member of staff from our leadership team.
+Jodie Cooper will take ultimate responsibility for safeguarding and child protection, online safety, and understanding the filtering and monitoring systems and processes in place at our setting as the DSL and as an appropriate senior member of staff from our leadership team.

-During term time, the DSL and/or a deputy will always be available (during our normal operating hours) for the staff to discuss any safeguarding concerns with.
-During out of hours/out of term activities we will provide appropriate cover by ensuring the DSL and/or a deputy is available.
+During term time, the DSL and/or deputies will always be available (during our normal operating hours) for the staff to discuss any safeguarding concerns with.
+During out of hours/out of term activities, we will provide appropriate cover by ensuring the DSL and/or a deputy is available.